Planning Your Degree

 (Note that, although English may be a second language for some students, it is not considered a “second language” for the purpose of meeting the HSL requirement.)

 More details can be found in the SLS BA Program Sheet.
-Further information about planning your degree, course options, and a detailed explanation of how to use a program sheet can also be found in the UH Manoa Catalog and the Colleges of Arts & Sciences website.
+Further information about planning your degree, course options, and a detailed explanation of how to use a program sheet can also be found in the UH Manoa Catalog and the Colleges of Arts, Languages & Letters (CALL) website.

 Preparing for Graduation